Matt Wallace (racing driver): Personal life

-He grew up in the Charlotte, North Carolina area (where the majority of race teams are based) although his family is from St. Louis.
-He started racing at age 8 in bandoleros.
-When he was 12 and 13, he raced legends cars, and then pro late models by the age of 14.
+Wallace grew up in the Charlotte, North Carolina area (where the majority of race teams are based) although his family is from St. Louis.
+He started racing at the age of eight in bandoleros.
+When he was twelve and thirteen, he raced legends cars, and then pro late models by the age of fourteen.
 When he made his debut in both ARCA and Xfinity in 2015, he was attending classes at Rowan-Cabarrus Community College, and expressed a desire to attend UNC-Charlotte after graduating from RCCC, studying business administration at both schools.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)